Table of Contents

 The collected water will also enter the operating water space causing malfunctioning of the sludge discharge mechanism.

-Following the above discussion, clean operating water discharge is fit for disposal in the regular drain.
+Following the above discussion, a clean operating water discharge is fit for disposal in the regular drain.
 However, if oil or some other fluid contaminates the exiting operating water, then it cannot be disposed of in the drain and should be disposed of properly.

 Fresh, clean water is not always available in abundance.
 In remote field locations, it is hard to find clean, potable water.
 In such cases, reuse of the used operating water is desirable.